Nexmo/station/_partials/stitch/guides/enable-audio/ios.md

 ## Try it out!

 After this you should be able to run the app and enable / disable audio.
 Try it out [here](https://github.com/Nexmo/stitch-ios-quickstart/tree/master/examples/enable-audio)!

+The [next guide](/stitch/in-app-voice/guides/calling-users) covers how to easily call users with the convenience method `call()`.
+This method offers an easy to use alternative for creating a conversation, inviting users and manually enabling their audio streams.